jeapostrophe/runic/docs/source/runic_close.rst

 Arguments:
 ==========

-	:c:`r` – A :c:`runic_t` object that was returned as a result of a successful open operation.
+	**r** – A :c:`runic_t` object that was returned as a result of a successful open operation.
 Attempting to close any other object is undefined behavior.
 The program will almost certainly return :c:`false`.
 Attempting to close invalid :c:`runic_t` objects is not encouraged.

 Returns:
 ========